-- (a) Includes 4 homes built on two lots each. - (b) Platted as one lot, but developed as detached condominium units/patio homes with 49 units. - (c) Sendera at Barton Creek, platted as one lot, is a multi-family development apartment complex with 250 total units with a living unit equivalency of 175. - (d) Platted as one lot, but developed as 65 detached condominium units/patio homes and one gatehouse. - (e) Platted as two lots, one of which is a single family residence and the other of which is currently being developed as 44 detached condominium units/patio homes. - (f) Developed by Southwest Austin Catholic School, a Texas nonprofit corporation, as a private school for grades K through 8.
-The school opened in September, 1999. - (g) ABC West is being developed in phases.
-Phase one includes 75 single family lots and 5 commercial/multifamily lots.
+- (a) Includes 4 homes built on two lots each. - (b) Platted as one lot, but developed as detached condominium units/patio homes with 49 units. - (c) Barton Creek Villas, platted as one lot, is a multi-family development apartment complex with 216 total units with a living unit equivalency of 175. - (d) Platted as one lot, but developed as 65 detached condominium units/patio homes and one gatehouse. - (e) Platted as two lots, one of which is a single family residence and the other of which is developed as 44 detached condominium units/patio homes. - (f) Developed by Southwest Austin Catholic School, a Texas nonprofit corporation, as a private school for grades K through 8.
+The school opened in September, 1999. - (g) Includes 75 single family lots and 5 commercial/multifamily lots.
 The 5 commercial/multifamily lots have been developed with utility facilities.
-Includes one single family home built on two lots. - (h) Includes 41 single family lots and 6 estate lots. - (i) Includes one completed home on three lots and two completed home on two lots each. - (j) Senior living facility. - (k) Includes the Barton Creek Resort and Spa and Owners Club. - (l) Includes the Fazio Canyons golf course. - (m) Includes four homes built on two lots each, one home built on three lots and one home built on four lots. - (n) Includes two homes built on two lots each and the two owners own three lots each. - (o) A 236 unit apartment complex was constructed in Barton Creek Section N in 2016 on approximately 35 acres, located within Travis County Municipal Utility District No. 8, which includes a clubhouse and 11 apartment buildings.
+Includes one single family home built on two lots. - (h) Includes 41 single family lots and 6 estate lots. - (i) Includes one completed home on three lots and two completed home on two lots each. - (i) Senior living facility. - (k) Includes the Barton Creek Resort and Spa and Owners Club. - (l) Includes the Fazio Canyons golf course. - (m) Includes one house on two lots under construction. - (n) Includes four homes built on two lots each, one home built on three lots and one home built on four lots. - (o) Includes two homes built on two lots each and the two owners own three lots each. - (p) The Santal Apartments, containing 448 apartment units.